topxeq/tasksx/README.md

 > tasksx install

+Note: You need administrator/root priviledge to do this and all the other service related operations(uninstall/reinstall/start/stop, etc).

 2. Find out the base path of the service by the following steps:

 - First check C:\tasksX in Windows and /tasksX in Linux/MacOS, if the directory exists and (maybe) there are some files in it, then the base path is the directory.